TurboCoder13/bulma-turbo-themes/docs/ACT-SETUP.md

 This can happen with matrix testing when act tries to expand all combinations.
 Options:

-1. Run local scripts instead: `npm run ci:quick`
+1. Run local scripts instead: `bun run ci:quick`
 2. Test individual steps manually
 3. Use GitHub Codespaces for exact CI environment